Deploy the machine

 this is a special permission in the linux filesystem assigned to executable files, where it allows users who execute the file to temporarily assume the privileges of the file’s owner a user without the necessary permission can access/execute these files.

-We can use find to locate all files that have the SUID permission From the list of files, we can exploit the python file by using GTFObins
+From the list of files, we can exploit the python file by using GTFObins

 Search GTFObins on how to exploit SUID permissions in python files: